-- 3. Program operations Section IV. - 4.
-Program funding Section V. - 4 5.
-Rate setting and cost allocation Section VI. - 5 6.
-Entering and terminating agreements Section VII. - 6 7.
-Rights and responsibilities of program participants Section VIII. - 7 8.
+- 7 5.
+Rate setting and cost allocation Section VI. - 8 6.
+Entering and terminating agreements Section VII. - 9 7.
+Rights and responsibilities of program participants Section VIII. - 8.
 Extension and termination of program Section IX.

-Q. Please describe the organizational structure of the program as outlined in the plan?
+12 Q. Please describe the organizational structure of the program as outlined in the plan?

-- 10 A. The Town of South Kingstown has selected Good Energy as its aggregation consultant to - manage the day-to-day operations of the program.
-These responsibilities include working with - 12 the competitive supplier in processing opt-out requests, transitioning new accounts into the - program, responding to customer questions, and data processing and reporting.
-Good Energy - 14 also has primary responsibility for monitoring the competitive supplier and administration of the - 15 ESA.
-We will work closely with the Town Manager and his staff as appropriate.
-In addition to - 16 reporting no less than annually to the City Council, the Town Manager may make - 17 recommendations on the amendment or other alteration of the program to the Town Council. - Ultimately, any decision to extend contracts, alter the program, rebid the supply contract, or - 19 terminate the program will rest with the Town Council or its designee.
+- 13 A. The Town of Portsmouth has selected Good Energy as its aggregation consultant to manage - 14 the day-to-day operations of the program.
+These responsibilities include working with the - 15 competitive supplier in processing opt-out requests, transitioning new accounts into the program, - responding to customer questions, and data processing and reporting.
+Good Energy also has - primary responsibility for monitoring the competitive supplier and administration of the ESA. - We will work closely with the Town Administrator and his staff as appropriate.
+In addition to - 19 reporting no less than annually to the City Council, the Town Administrator may make - 20 recommendations on the amendment or other alteration of the program to the Town Council. - 21 Ultimately, any decision to extend contracts, alter the program, rebid the supply contract, or - terminate the program will rest with the Town Council or its designee.